0x2b3bfa0/hantro-omx-shim/README.md

 # Building.

-You may meed to tweak `Makefile` to achieve a successful build.
-Specially you need to set the path to your Android NDK.
-Also you will probably like to have the toolchain executables in your `PATH`
+You may meed to tweak `Makefile` to achieve a successful build; you'll need to set the path to your Android NDK and have the toolchain executables in your `PATH`

-Also, you may (optionally) replace the libraries on `./lib` by the ones extracted from your device.
-This shouldn't be needed.
+Also, you may replace the libraries on `./lib` by the ones extracted from your device, though that shouldn't be needed.